danwlew/NPZ_COM/README.md

   - **Routing uses modified network protocols**, adapted to support NPZ's architecture.
   - These protocols improve routing efficiency and security.

-- **Uniqueness of Data**:
-  - **The combination of the NPZ address and public key ensures data is uniquely identified**.
-  - Prevents unauthorized access even if messages reach unintended recipients.

 ---

 ### **2. Encryption Workflow**